ecant/TestMigrator/README.md

-# QuickToXCTestMigrator
+# TestMigrator

-A description of this package.
+A command line tool that converts unit tests written with Quick into XCTest or Swift Testing.